id-unibe-ch/terraform-azurerm-naming/README.md

 # Azure Naming

+**NOTE:** This fork is intended to be removed as soon as the upstream repo shows progress again and merges features that we need.
+Meanwhile we add these features ourselves here.

 This module helps you to keep consistency on your resources names for Terraform The goal of this module it is that for each resource that requires a name in Terraform you would be easily able to compose this name using this module and this will keep the consistency in your repositories.

 ## Usage